Asking

 @TangledUpInBlue Hospice experiences are interesting but NDEs are just woo.

 @LeopoldBloom are they?
 I find them fascinating.
-I watched north my parents die and I’m an artist, so I find it part inspiration for my work but also as a way to process death.
+I watched both my parents die and I’m an artist, so I find it part inspiration for my work but also as a way to process death.
 Hallucinations close to the time of death are also fascinating, especially the prevalence of seeing children.
 My father kept seeing two little boys with red hair not long before he passed.
 I didn’t know it was so common among the elderly close to their death until I looked into it.

 Wiseacre · F